 - (1) In computing any period of time prescribed or allowed by the commission, the day of the act, event, or default shall not be included.
-The last day of the period so computed shall be included, unless it is a Saturday, Sunday or legal holiday, in which case the period runs until the end of the next day which is not a Saturday, Sunday or legal holiday.
-This rule does not apply when the commission establishes a specific date by which an action must occur, nor does it operate to extend effective dates which are established by statute. - (2) In computing the effective date of any order of the commission, the day the order was issued shall not be included, and the order is considered effective at 12:01 a.m. on the effective date designated in the order, whether or not the date is a Saturday, Sunday or legal holiday.

-- (3) When an act is required or allowed to be done by order or rule of the commission at or within a specified time, the commission, at its discretion, may- - (A) Order the period enlarged before the expiration of the period originally prescribed or as extended by a previous order; or - (B) After the expiration of the specified period, permit the act to be done where the failure to act was the result of excusable neglect.
+The last day of the period so computed shall be included, unless it is a Saturday, Sunday, or legal holiday, in which case the period runs until the end of the next day which is not a Saturday, Sunday, or legal holiday.
+This rule does not apply when the commission establishes a specific date by which an action must occur, nor does it operate to extend effective dates which are established by statute. - (2) Except when the issuance and effective date are the same, in computing the effective date of any order of the commission, the day the order was issued shall not be included, and the order is considered effective at 12:00 a.m. on the effective date designated in the order, whether or not the date is a Saturday, Sunday, or legal holiday.
+If the effective date and the issuance date are the same, the order shall be effective at the date and time the order is issued by the commission. - (3) When an act is required or allowed to be done by order or rule of the commission at or within a specified time, the commission may- - (A) Order the period enlarged before the expiration of the period originally prescribed or as extended by a previous order; or - (B) After the expiration of the specified period, permit the act to be done where the failure to act was the result of excusable neglect or for other good cause shown.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed Dec.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed Dec.
 19, 1975, effective Dec.
 29, 1975.
 Amended: Filed Nov.
 7, 1984, effective June 15, 1985.
 Rescinded and readopted: Filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.